 I discovered recently Killeshin Waterworks Reservoir Amenity Park and it made me impress.
-Beautiful scenery and had an accessible path way.
+Beautiful scenery and had an accessible pathway.
 Very peaceful place to walk and clear your head.
 And it is located 5km (only an 8-minute drive) from Carlow Town.
 Moreover, Killeshin has many interesting features, like Killeshin Hills, Killeshin Church and its Romanesque […]Read More

 What makes Killeshin Church quite unique and different from all the others is its stone-carved Romanesque Doorway.
 Killeshin is a small village in County Laois.
 Derives its name from one of the abbots of its famous monastery – Uisin, meaning the Cell or church of Uisin.
 It is situated just five kilometers west of Carlow […]Read More

 There is a fantastic view from Killeshin Hills viewpoint over Carlow Town.
 So, on a clear day, be sure to go up the Killeshin Hills.
 Where you’ll be treated to a spectacular view of Carlow town.
 It’s equally impressive by night.
-This viewing point is situated just a few minutes drive from Carlow town centre.
-Killeshin is a small village in County Laois, situated five kilometres west of […]Read More
+Moreover, this viewing point is situated just a few minutes drive from Carlow town […]Read More

 Timahoe is a small, quiet village in County Laois.
 Located 12 km south of Portlaoise on the R426 road, near the famous Electric Picnic town of Stradbelly.
 The village is situated in a wide valley rich in fertile soils.
 The houses are situated around a large circular green area called The Goosegreen.
 There is a […]Read More

 Stradbally is a town in County Laois.
 Known for its Steam Rally and the Electric Picnic.
 It is located on the N80 National Secondary Route.
 So it is approximately 12km east of Portlaoise and 7km from Junction 16 on the M7 Motorway.
 The history of Stradbally dates to the 6th century.
 When they established monastery […]Read More

 Driving from Carlow to Stradbally you will find this impressive ruins of Oughaval Church stand on a hill overlooking the flat surrounding lands of County Laois.
 It’s a quite unusually shaped church.
 It is so unlike many of the church ruins that we normally find scattered around the countryside.
 Looking rather taller in height.
 The […]Read More